 "Okay," I whispered, or at least I think I did.
 I opened my eyes and saw that she was smiling.

 "I have good news," she said.
-"The anesthetist is on his way.
+"The anesthetist has finished with that patient and is on his way.
 We're going to prepare you for your epidural now."

 Within ten busy minutes I was sitting on the edge of the bed, arching my back and placing my head on my partner's shoulder.
 Inge stood next to him, her hands on my own shoulders.
 Behind me was the anesthetist, a tall, brusk Dutch man who looked like he'd just been dragged away from something far more important to stick a needle in my back.